basler/pypylon/README.md

 # Installation
 ## Prerequisites
  * Installed [pylon](https://www.baslerweb.com/pylon)
-   For the binary installation this is not mandator but strongly recommended.
+   For the binary installation this is not mandatory but strongly recommended.
 See [known issues](#known-issues) for further details.
  * Installed [python](https://www.python.org/) with [pip](https://pip.pypa.io/en/stable/)

 ## Binary Installation
 The easiest way to get pypylon is to install a prebuild wheel.
-Binary releases for most architectures are available on [pypi](https://pypi.org).
+Binary releases for most architectures are available on [pypi](https://pypi.org)**.
 To install pypylon open your favourite terminal and run:

 ```pip3 install pypylon```